-With the equivalent-capillary concept taken as broadly as possible, the smallest possible pore is limited to the order of a few molecular diameters, about 1 nm.
-Fluid behavior in such pores is likely to be dominated by interaction with the solid material, and not necessarily describable by capillary laws or even standard thermodynamics.
+The minimal conceivable size of soil pore, given that it must contain at least a few molecules, is about 1 nm.
+Fluid behavior in such pores would be dominated by interaction with the solid material, and not likely describable by capillary laws or even standard thermodynamics.
 The smallest pores measured by water retention or mercury intrusion are typically 50 or 100 times larger than this, though with greater cost and effort, greater magnitudes of pressure and hence smaller measured r can be achieved.
-As the imputed pore size approaches zero, in reality the water is likely to be held in thin films that coat particle surfaces.
-The equivalent-capillary approach associates this water not with film thicknesses but with effective radii of hypothetical filled pores.
-Because r relates inversely to P, the whole dry portion of the retention curve is contained in a very small region near r=0, where the apparent number of pores becomes large.
-In the extreme case, when θ is held to remain artificially finite at an assumed residual water content as P goes to negative infinity, f(r) at r=0 is a delta function.
+Because r relates inversely to P, the dry portion of the $\theta(r)$ retention curve, and correspondingly of f(r), is confined to a small region near r=0, where the apparent number of pores becomes large.
+Although the equivalent-capillary approach can associate this water with hypothetical pore radii, such water is not likely to be in filled pores but rather in thin films that coat particles of soil.
+In the extreme case, when $\theta$ is held to remain artificially finite as P goes to negative infinity, f(r) at r=0 approaches infinite height in the form of a delta function.